The time we spend attached to our digital devices is growing exponentially with each passing day.

 Instead, you can choose to block the various distractions and use your smartphone in the most efficient way.
 Without having to constantly track your screen time.

-6 Reasons Why Tracking Might Not Be The Smartest And Safest Choice to Limit Smartphone Usage
+6 Reasons Why Tracking isn’t The Smartest And Safest Choice

 If you’re still unsure whether you should stick with the screen time feature or get rid of it, here is a well-curated list to help you make this decision.